 Procter is home to a lake for swimming and canoeing, a pond to fish in, fields for large group games and sports, and an Arts and Crafts cottage to explore your creativity.
 After dinner the camp participates in a large group activity together, followed by campfire, devotions in cabin groups, and lights out.
 Campers stay in cabins with counselors and similar age campers.

 Andrea Foote, Director of Camp and Youth Ministry, is happy to talk with you about the program, our camp staff or any other questions you may have.
-Email her to set up a time to chat: email@example.com
+Email her here: firstname.lastname@example.org

 Dates for Leaders-in-Training will be forthcoming.